JanSharp/VRCActionActivatorSystem/README.md

 ## User Interactive Activators

-- pressure plates
-- levers (2 states, no timers.
-Just flip on interact)
+- [x] ToggleActivator (levers)
+- [x] ButtonActivator (DM buttons, maybe something else)
-- proximity (powered by trip wire and or magic)
+- [x] PlayerTriggerActivator (pressure plates, trip wire and proximity triggers)
-- item placement (powered by magic)
-- buttons (effectively the same thing as levers except they almost instantly turn off again)
+- [x] ItemTriggerActivator (item slots)

-## Internal Activators
+## Logical Activators

-- logical AND activator (active when **all** activators in its group are active)
+- [x] LogicalANDActivator (active when **all** input activators are active)
-- logical OR activator (active when **any** activator in its group is active)
+- [x] LogicalORActivator (active when **any** input activator is active)
-- logical XOR activator (active when **one one** activator in its group is active)
+- [x] LogicalXORActivator (active when **only one** input activator is active)
-- logical NOT activator (inverts the state of the referenced activator)
+- [x] LogicalNOTActivator (inverts the state of the referenced activator)
-- memory activator (The memory activator will reference 2 activators.
+- [x] MemoryActivator (The memory activator will reference 2 activators.
 An enable and a reset activator.
 When the enable activator activates the memory activator also activates.
 The enable activator deactivating gets ignored so the memory activator stays on.
 Then when the reset activator activates the memory activator deactivates and stays inactive.)

 ## Activator Events